-I tend to keep my projected energy to a level which is a little faster and a little warmer than what my students are giving off.
-This works to model motivation in the same way as listening to music which is slightly faster or up-tempo than a human heartbeat.
+I tend to keep my projected energy to a level a little faster and warmer than what my students are giving off.
+This works to model motivation in the same way as listening to music that is slightly faster or up-tempo than a human heartbeat.
 It projects my enthrallment in the material and inspires their connection and engagement.
-To help set a tone, I plan for field trips, studio visits, or artists visits to our classroom to provide an engagement or re-engagement in the materials.
+To help set a tone, I plan field trips, studio visits, or artists visits to our classroom to provide an engagement or re-engagement in the materials.